Robert Musil

-Robert Musil (/de-AT/; 6 November 1880 – 15 April 1942) was an Austrian philosophical writer.
+Robert Mathias Musil (/ˈmuːsɪl, -zɪl/; /de-AT/; 6 November 1880 – 15 April 1942) was an Austrian philosophical writer of novels, short stories and plays.
 His unfinished novel, The Man Without Qualities (Der Mann ohne Eigenschaften), is generally considered to be one of the most important and influential modernist novels.
+Musil published his first novel, The Confusions of Young Törless (Die Verwirrungen des Zöglings Törleß), in 1906.

-Family
+Early life

 Musil was born in Klagenfurt, Carinthia, the son of engineer Alfred Edler Musil (1846, Temeswar/Timișoara – 1924) and his wife Hermine Bergauer (1853, Linz – 1924).
 The orientalist Alois Musil ("The Czech Lawrence") was his second cousin.

 Soon after his birth, the family moved to Komotau/Chomutov in Bohemia, and in 1891 Musil's father was appointed to the chair of Mechanical Engineering at the German Technical University in Brünn/Brno and, later, he was raised to hereditary nobility in the Austro-Hungarian Empire.
-He was baptized Robert Mathias Musil and his name was officially Robert Mathias Edler von Musil from 22 October 1917, when his father was ennobled (made Edler), until 3 April 1919, when the use of noble titles was forbidden in Austria.
+He was baptized Robert Mathias and his name was officially Robert Mathias Edler von Musil from 22 October 1917, when his father was ennobled (made Edler), until 3 April 1919, when the use of noble titles was forbidden in Austria.